evanwill/countdown-timer/README.md

 ## Customize

-Fork/import or otherwise copy the repo (make sure your site urls match your repository).
+Fork/import or otherwise copy the repo.

 Edit the `_config.yml` file with your info.
 All the timer customization options are in the `_config.yml`.
-Add any new backgrounds to `images` folder, new mp3 sounds to the `sounds` folder.
+Add any new backgrounds to `images` folder and new mp3 sounds to the `sounds` folder.

 Edit the about if desired.